JustSift/ReSift/docs/introduction/tutorial-resift-rentals.md

 ![section 1 finished screen](assets/section_1_finished.gif)

-When users load the app, we'll start fetching the genre data while displaying a loading spinner when the data has not been returned.
+When a user loads the app, we'll start fetching the genre data while displaying a loading spinner when the data has not been returned.

-Now let’s see how we can get there.
+Let’s see how we can get there.

 ### Starter code